 - Highly targeted: When setting up your ads, be super picky (and specific) about the parameters.
 This narrows down how many customers will see your ad but increases the chances it will show up in front of the right people and lead to a better conversion rate!

-- A part of a larger digital marketing strategy: Ads will work better when used alongside a solid content marketing strategy.
+A part of a larger digital marketing strategy: Ads will work better when used alongside a solid content marketing strategy.
+Moreover, if you implement a solid SMS marketing campaign, the results will be even better.

 - Thoughtfully written There are a number of simple rules to follow in order to create successful ad copy for PPC.